jorainer/metabolomics2023/abstract.md

 analysis.
 As part of this initiative a growing ecosystem of R software packages was, and is being, developed covering different aspects of metabolomics and proteomics data analysis.
-To avoid the aforementioned problems an emphasis is put on shared development, documentation, support and stability.
+To avoid the aforementioned problems an emphasis is put on open shared development, documentation, support and stability.

 At the heart of the package ecosystem is the `Spectra` package that provides the core infrastructure to handle MS data.
 Core functionality, which can be easily